Robert A Winn Diversity in Clinical Trials: Design and Implementation of Clinical Trials Workshop in Partnership with the AACR

 Robert A. Winn, VCU Massey Cancer Center, Richmond, Virginia

-The workshop will address the frequent disconnect between communities and clinical trialists by teaching effective methods that create structures for communities to help refine clinical questions and trials for improved patient benefit.
-Bridging the gap between clinical researchers and the communities they serve by utilizing highly innovative approaches to clinical research will be a unique and key component of the educational program that is not addressed in other clinical trial educational programs.
+The Workshop will address the frequent disconnect between underserved communities and clinical trialists by teaching effective methods that create structures for communities to help refine clinical questions and trials for improved patient benefit.
+It aims to empower Scholars to bridge the gap between clinical researchers and the communities they serve by utilizing highly innovative approaches to clinical research.